Paul1nh0/jsh/README.txt

 # as per my usage this was very stable and fast.

-a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but you can change the files needed to the setup under the /mutation directory in this repo to support unix.
+a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but linux (and macos) support is provided as well (under the /unix directory).
-      (or download jsf64linux.zip from bin directory->
-              you would have to make some changes for this to work but its provided as a general guidance)

 in this setup:
  1) a modified ver of @ifratric domato (that is licensed [provided here]).